Covid-19 Out of Hours News

 IMMUNISATIONS

-This practice follows the national policy for childhood immunisation.
+This practice follows the national policy for childhood immunisation and clinics are held regularly.

 You will receive notification to make an appointment direct from the health authority.
 Please bring with you to the appointment your Personal Child Health Record (red booklet), your appointment card and your signed consent form.